github/codeql/docs/codeql/codeql-cli/analyzing-databases-with-the-codeql-cli.rst

 For full details of all the options you can use when analyzing databases, see the `database analyze reference documentation <../manual/database-analyze>`__.

-.. _database-analyze-examples:

 .. _specifying-which-queries:

 Specifying which queries to run in a CodeQL pack
 ------------------------------------------------

-*Query specifiers* are used by ``codeql database analyze`` and other commands that operate on a set of queries.
+Query specifiers are used by ``codeql database analyze`` and other commands that operate on a set of queries.
 The complete way to specify a set of queries is in the form ``scope/name@range:path``, where:

 - ``scope/name`` is the qualified name of a CodeQL pack.